Why Brands should sell on eBay and Amazon

 • Prices.
 Prices on eBay are rarely the RRP and their don’t want their offline and off-marketplace customers to be undercut.

-Here are my reasons why brands should allow their products to be sold on eBay and amazon
+Here are my reasons why brands should allow their products to be sold on eBay and Amazon

 • They are going to be sold their anyway.
 There is no way they can stop the sale of second hand items